fybrik/fybrik/docs/BacwardCompatibility.md

 Fybrik will support up to 2 backward minor releases, e.g. the version v1.5.x should be able to work with releases v1.4.x and v1.3.x

-## Fybrik components or features that can influence on compatability
+## Fybrik components or features that can influence compatability

 *Note:* the list is not closed, and can be extended